 Data integrity refers to the accuracy, legitimacy, and consistency of information in a system.
-When a message is sent, particularly using an untrusted medium, data integrity provides us confidence that the message wasn’t tampered with.
-For example, the SSL signature of Boot.dev provides confidence that the webpage and data coming from our servers are really coming from us and not the NSA.
+When a message is sent, particularly using an untrusted medium, data integrity provides us with confidence that the message wasn’t tampered with.
+For example, the SSL signature of Boot.dev provides confidence that the webpage and data coming from our servers are coming from us and not the NSA.

-What Are Potential Causes of Illegitimate Data?
+🔗 What Are the Potential Causes of Illegitimate Data?

 Physical Accident - Bits of data sent over an imperfect medium can become corrupted.
 For example, a wireless signal could be lost temporarily, or a wire could experience a noisy electrical signal.

 Digital Accident - The software responsible for communicating the message could have bugs that unintentionally mutate a subset of messages.